-"In Restoring the Shattered Self, Heather Gingrich distills years of wisdom gleaned from counseling victims through the three phases of establishing safety, processing traumatic memories and consolidating selves shattered through complex trauma.
+"In Restoring the Shattered Self, Heather Gingrich distills years of wisdom gleaned from counseling victims through the three phases of establishing safety, processing traumatic memories, and consolidating selves shattered through complex trauma.
 Her compassionate presence as a counselor and supervisor is conveyed through many poignant illustrations.
-This invaluable textbook needs to be read by every Christian counselor."
+Now helpfully updated in its second edition, this invaluable textbook needs to be read by every Christian counselor."

 List of Tables and Figures